 Newly hatched chicks have gray or white down feathers and straight, red beaks.
 Their feathers turn pink at around 2 to 3 years old.
 Flamingos in the Galapagos Islands do not mate until about 6 years of age.

-Both the male and female Galapagos flamingo participate in building nests with the use of their beaks.
-Nests are made from mud, small stones, straw and feathers.
+Nests are made from mud, small stones, straw, and feathers.
 The flamingos build a tall mound for the nest up to 12 inches high in order to protect the offspring from heat and flooding.
 The female flamingo usually lays only one egg at a time, and both parents sit on the nest.
 Nesting is done in colonies with large numbers of chicks born within the same time period.
 The colonies are stable and tend to return to the same nesting location year after year unless the habitat is disturbed by a natural occurrence or human encroachment.

-Galapagos flamingos live in large colonies in the brackish, shallow waters of this archipelago off the coast of Ecuador.
 They can be found in the shallow waters as the flamingos are waders.
-The flamingos can be found throughout the islands, but larger colonies are visible in Floreana Island, Isabela Island, Santiago, Rabida Island and Santa Cruz.
+The flamingos can be found throughout the islands, but larger colonies are visible in Floreana Island, Isabela Island, Santiago, Rabida Island, and Santa Cruz.
 Check our Galapagos islands map and learn where these islands are located.